Repair Car Lock in Fort Worth TX: Mobile Key Cutting & Programming

 Transponder Chip Keys

-Introduced in the mid-1990s, transponder keys contain a radio-frequency identification (RFID) chip that must match the vehicle's immobilizer system.
-The key blade is cut mechanically, then the chip is programmed to the car's engine control unit.
+Introduced in the mid-1990s, transponder keys contain a radio-frequency identification chip that must be registered to the vehicle's immobilizer.
+The key blade is cut mechanically, then the credential is programmed to the car's control unit.
 Vehicles from 1998 to 2010 commonly use this technology across Ford, GM, Honda, Toyota, and Nissan models.
+If you are not sure which of the two you are holding, our transponder key vs key fob guide sorts it out in a couple of minutes.

 Remote-Head Keys and Key Fobs

-These combine a transponder chip, metal blade, and remote lock/unlock buttons in a single unit.
-Programming requires syncing both the immobilizer chip and the remote frequency to the vehicle's receiver module.
+These combine a transponder chip, metal blade, and remote lock and unlock buttons in a single unit.
+Programming requires registering both the immobilizer credential and the remote frequency to the vehicle's receiver module.
 Common on 2005-and-newer Honda, Toyota, Hyundai, Kia, and many domestic models.

 Push-to-Start Smart Keys

 Also called proximity keys or smart fobs, these systems allow keyless entry and engine start when the fob is inside the vehicle.
-They use encrypted rolling codes and often require dealer-level or aftermarket programming tools that communicate directly with the car's body control and security modules.
+They use encrypted rolling credentials and often require dealer-level or credentialed aftermarket tooling that communicates directly with the car's body control and security modules.
 Most vehicles from 2010 onward offer or require this technology.

 If you're experiencing issues with your push-button ignition, read our diagnostic guide on push-button start not working in Fort Worth.